Knitting: Needles

 The third needle type consists of circular needles, which are long, flexible double-pointed needles.
 The two tapered ends (typically 5 in long) are rigid and straight, allowing for easy knitting; however, the two ends are connected by a flexible strand (usually nylon) that allows the two ends to be brought together.
 Circular needles are typically 24-60 inches long, and are usually used singly or in pairs; again, the width of the knitted piece may be significantly longer than the length of the circular needle.
 Interchangeable needles are a subset of circular needles.
 They are kits consist of pairs of needles with usually nylon cables or cords.
 The cables/cords are screwed into the needles, allowing the knitter to have both flexible straight needles or circular needles.
 This also allows the knitter to change the diameter and length of the needles as needed.
 The needles must be screwed on tightly, otherwise yarn can snag and become damaged.

 The ability to work from either end of one needle is convenient in several types of knitting, such as slip-stitch versions of double knitting.
 Circular needles may be used for flat or circular knitting.

 Cable needles are a special case of DPNs, although they are usually not straight, but dimpled in the middle.
 Often, they have the form of a hook.
 When cabling a knitted piece, a hook is easier to grab and hold the yarn.
 Cable needles are typically very short (a few inches), and are used to hold stitches temporarily while others are being knitted.
 When in use, the cable needle is used at the same time as two regular needles.
 At specific points indicated by the knitting pattern, the cable needle is moved, the stitches on it are worked by the other needles, then the cable needle is turned around to a different position to create the cable twist.

 Cable needles are a specific design, and are used to create the twisting motif of a knitted cable.
 They are made in different sizes, which produces cables of different widths.

-Largest circular knitting needles

-The largest aluminum circular knitting needles on record are size US 150 and are nearly 7 feet tall.
-They are owned by Paradise Fibers and are currently on display in the Paradise Fibers retail showroom.

-Record

-The current holder of the Guinness World Record for Knitting with the Largest Knitting Needles is Julia Hopson of Penzance in Cornwall.

-Julia knitted a square of ten stitches and ten rows in stockinette stitch using knitting needles that were 6.5 centimeters (2½") in diameter and 3.5 meters (11'6") long.